Resolution of the Burrows-Wheeler Transform Conjecture: Auxiliary Recompression-Based Data Structures

 For a context-free grammar $\G$, we denote by $\Sigma_\G$ and $\N_\G$, the set of non-terminals and the set of terminals, respectively.
 The set of \emph{symbols} is $\S_\G:=\Sigma_\G\cup \N_\G$.
 If the grammar $\G$ is clear from context, the subscripts $\G$ might be omitted.

-A \emph{straight-line program} (or a straight-line grammar) is a context-free grammar $\G$ such that: \begin{itemize} \item each non-terminal $A\in \N$ has a unique production $A\to \rhs(A)$, where $\rhs(A)\in \S^*$, \item the set of symbols $\S$ admits a partial order $\prec$ such that $B \prec A$ if $B$ appears in $\rhs(A)$. \end{itemize} A simple inductive argument shows that, for each symbol $A\in \S$, the language $L(A)$ consists of a unique string, which we call the \emph{expansion} of $A$ and denote $\exp(A)$.
+A \emph{straight-line grammar} (SLG) is a context-free grammar $\G$ such that: \begin{itemize} \item each non-terminal $A\in \N$ has a unique production $A\to \rhs(A)$, where $\rhs(A)\in \S^*$, \item the set of symbols $\S$ admits a partial order $\prec$ such that $B \prec A$ if $B$ appears in $\rhs(A)$. \end{itemize} A simple inductive argument shows that, for each symbol $A\in \S$, the language $L(A)$ consists of a unique string, which we call the \emph{expansion} of $A$ and denote $\exp(A)$.
 In particular, the expansion $\exp(S)$ of a starting symbol $S\in \S$ is the unique string \emph{represented} by $\G$.